Data Processing Agreement

 Last Revised: May 8, 2023

-If you started a subscription before September 21, 2022, your use of the Bringg Services is governed by the terms here.
+If you started a subscription before May 8, 2023, your use of the Bringg Services is governed by the terms of the DPA available here

 This Data Processing Agreement (“DPA”) forms part of the Services Agreement by Bringg Delivery Technologies Ltd., and/or any of its Affiliates (“Bringg”) and the Customer entering into the Services Agreement for the subscription to the Services described in the Service Order (the “Customer”).
 Bringg and the Customer are collectively referred to as the “Parties”, and each a “Party”.
 All capitalized terms not defined in this DPA shall have the meanings set forth in the Services Agreement.

 Unless otherwise expressly stated in the Service Order, this version of the DPA shall be effective and remain in force for the term of such Service Order.
 In the event of any conflict or inconsistency between the terms of this DPA and the terms of the Service Order, the terms of the Service Order shall control.
 In the event of any conflict or inconsistency between the terms of this DPA and the terms of the online Terms of Service, the terms of this DPA shall control.